 Policies may also be created to address an area of funeral service that is not addressed in the legislation, that the AFSRB feels is important to provide some clarity for.

 Under the Funeral Services Act, General Regulation, Section 29 allows for the AFSRB to require continuing education for funeral directors, embalmers, dual funeral director/embalmer, pre-need salespersons and business managers.
-The requirement that the AFSRB has in place is 3 credits per year for licence renewal.
+The requirement the AFSRB has in place is 12 credits in a 3-year cycle.
+Each year there is a 3-credit self- directed education requirement for licence renewal and one year there is a 6-credit requirement where the AFSRB will host a mandatory course worth 3 credits in addition to 3 self-directed credits.

 The AFSRB does not pre-approve courses or programs that may be available to licensees.
 Instead, the onus falls to the individual licensee to justify the courses they have taken in relation to the Core Competencies, a link to these core competencies is included below.